Skip to content

 Use gossip to distribute jobs directly.
 Rejected: couples correctness to gossip consistency; chitchat is better as an optional discovery/health layer.

 Routing compactions to specific workers or worker classes (e.g. L0 jobs to an embedded worker, major compactions to a beefy short-lived node).
 The claim protocol in this RFC is designed so that selectivity can be added entirely on the worker side without coordinator or schema changes: a worker can filter Submitted entries by CompactionSpec properties (level, input bytes, etc.) before attempting a claim.
-Common shapes worth exploring:
+Common policies worth exploring:

 • L0 affinity: embedded workers preferentially claim L0 jobs to keep flush-side latency low; remote workers handle larger compactions.
 Naively prioritizing L0 jobs interacts with max_concurrent_compactions: a single worker could greedily claim every available L0 job, bottlenecking them on one worker’s CPU/IO rather than spreading them across the pool.
 In practice we expect only one or two L0 compactions outstanding at a time, so simple prioritization is likely fine; a pluggable work-scheduling trait is a natural extension if fairer policies are ever needed.